 The special areas of expertise include the diagnosis and management of childhood leukaemia and solid tumours and supportive care during bone marrow transplant.
 See the list below for more information about these areas.

 Dragonfly Ambulatory Care is open five days a week, Monday to Friday, from 8am to 8pm.

-The unit is part of Butterfly Ward.
+The unit is a four-bed day care area, part of Butterfly Ward.
 When you arrive at Butterfly you will find the door to the ward is locked.
 This is for the safety of our patients.

 To enter, press the intercom system and a member of staff will let you in.
 Please ask a member of staff to direct you to Dragonfly Ambulatory Care.

 The following are not allowed on Dragonfly:

 - Flowers – water in the vases can develop a bacterium that can cause infection in children.

 - Latex balloons – due to potential allergic reactions.